 Why Choose a Career in Print?
 Because Print is All Around You.

 Yes, in this digital world where you can read an ebook on your phone, printing is as necessary as ever.
-Print is more than just communication.
-Look around you – the programs at the game, the billboards by the road, the label on your favorite frozen pizza, even the packaging that your iPad comes in – Print is fundamental to daily life.
+Print is more than just ink on a sheet of paper.
+Look around you – the programs at the game, the billboards by the road, the wrap on a delivery vehicle, the label on your favorite frozen pizza, the packaging that your iPad comes in – Print is fundamental to daily life.

 Print is necessary for every other industry to conduct business and reach consumers.
 Print gives credibility and stature to a message in a way that other media cannot.
 By integrating with digital channels, Print brings depth and permanence.

 Print is transforming itself through technology and discovering new ways to become an essential part of your everyday world:

 - Concert posters with embedded electronic chips that play the music of the featured band

 - An interactive print magazine ad that gives you the sensation of test driving a car when you place your smartphone over the rearview mirror

 - A wide format scene that can be printed directly onto your bedroom door